PAST2212/domainthreat/README.md

 How it Works:
 ![image](https://user-images.githubusercontent.com/124390875/216693263-1f4b68dd-ac95-4bda-8887-dba1044b3103.png)
-Put your brands or mailing domain names into this list to monitor
+Put your brands or mailing domain names into this list to monitor (without the TLD).

 ![image](https://user-images.githubusercontent.com/124390875/216693388-b5543d15-26a0-410d-a62b-6e3764b713b6.png)
 Put here your legal word collisions you want to exclude from the results to reduce false positives